matheusrabelo/Apimov/readme.md

 }
 ```

-The generated API it's on api object.
+The generated API is on api object.

 ##Scripts
 - Use **npm start** to run nodemon